 A trade offer is a prepackaged trade that you can send to a friend.
-You pick the items you’re willing to give up from your inventory and what you’d like to receive from your friend, and then send it off.
+You select the items to trade from your inventory and the items you’d like to receive from your friend's inventory, and send the trade offer.
 Your friend can then choose to accept, decline, or make a counter offer.
 Unlike regular Steam Trading, you don't need to both be online at the same time.
 Plus, trade offers can be sent and received using a web browser.

-You can create and send a trade offer from two places, the Trade Offers page off your Inventory and from a friend’s Inventory.
+You can create and send a trade offer from two places: the Trade Offers page within your Inventory or from a friend’s profile.

 Any tradable items in your inventory.

 Note that you cannot include Steam Wallet funds in a trade or trade offer.
 If someone sends you a trade offer claiming to include Steam Wallet funds it may be a scam.
 You can report scammers using the "Report Violation" link on their profile.

 When you receive a trade offer, your mailbox in the top right corner of the Steam interface will turn green.
 To see the offer, click on the mailbox and select “pending trade offer”.
 You can also view pending offers and your offer history from the Trade Offers page in your Inventory.

 No. Items in a trade offer remain in your inventory until an offer is accepted or cancelled.